InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Experiments

 \section{Experiments}

 Extensive comparisons evaluate the performance of our \ours~across two motion-relevant tasks.
 Details of the evaluation settings are provided in Sec.~\ref{sec:exp_set}.
-We present both quantitative (Sec.~\ref{sec:quan}) and qualitative results (Sec.~\ref{sec:qual}) for our approach.
+We present both quantitative (Sec.~\ref{sec:quan}) and qualitative (Sec.~\ref{sec:qual}) results for our approach.
 Additionally, we perform ablation studies to verify the efficacy of each component within our framework.
 These studies also cover the interaction prediction task~\cite{xu2023interdiff} to evaluate our dynamics model.
-Additional details and results are presented Sec.~\ref{sec:imple_supp} and Sec.~\ref{sec:qual_supp} of the supplementary.
+Additional details and results are presented in Sec.~\ref{sec:imple_supp} and Sec.~\ref{sec:qual_supp} of the Appendix.
+Please refer to our \href{https://sirui-xu.github.io/InterDreamer/}{website} for video results.